Megscode/CV/README.md

 ## <a name="If_I'm_not_coding_I'm...">If I'm not coding I'm...</a>

-Playing sweet and calming tunes on the piano\
+* Playing sweet and calming tunes on the piano
-Giving new life to broken ceramics through Kintsugi\ Finding my zen at tea ceremonies\
+* Giving new life to broken ceramics through Kintsugi
+* Finding my zen at tea ceremonies
-Kombucha brewing with varying degrees of success\
+* Kombucha brewing, with varying degrees of success
-Board games, especially the strategic kind\
+* Board games, especially the strategic kind
-Attempting to re-create mouth watering dishes from around the globe.
+* Attempting to re-create mouth watering dishes from around the globe.